The Cervical Spine

 Jefferson Fracture of the Atlas

 A vertical fall onto an extended neck e.g. diving into excessively shallow water can compress the lateral masses of the atlas between the occipital condyles and the axis.
-This causes them to be driven apart, fracturing one or both of the anterior/posterior arches.
+This causes them to be driven apart, fracturing one or both anterior/posterior arches.

 If the fall occurs with enough force, the transverse ligament of the atlas may also be ruptured.